-The dedicated Retina Specialists and Ophthalmologists at Quantum Vision Centers in Illinois are experts in vitreo-retinal diseases and disorders.
+The dedicated Retina Specialists and Ophthalmologists at Quantum Vision Centers in St. Louis Metro East are experts in vitreo-retinal diseases and disorders.
 Our team of eye doctors specializes in the diagnosis and treatment of medical and surgical vitreo-retinal diseases.

 Think you might need retina surgery?
 Schedule a consultation with the retina surgeons of Quantum Vision Centers today!